-Your machine works best with a consistent, dedicated connection to the internet.
+Your machine works best with a consistent, dedicated connection to the internet over Ethernet.
 This is because it must maintain constant communication to your server in order to check rates, balances, and conduct transactions.

 A high-speed wired connection is far and away the best option.
 To avoid any instances of other network traffic being prioritized or interruptions in service, consider a dedicated connection via a cable or DSL service provider.
 Sintras and Douros are equipped with Ethernet connectivity built-in.
 (The Trofa is Ethernet-ready, and uses a USB-to-Ethernet adapter.)

-3G/4G Hotspot – If Ethernet via a router is not an option, a 3G/4G hotspot can deliver a fast, dedicated connection depending on your network's local signal.
+If a cable or DSL connection is not an option, a 3G/4G hotspot can deliver a fast, dedicated connection depending on your network's local signal.
 Signal strength at your location can be determined with a phone app (example).
 For more information on conducting a site survey or whether you could also benefit from an external antenna, consult this site.
-We recommend using a hotspot which provides an Ethernet port to connect to the machine, rather than Wi-Fi.
+Use a hotspot which provides an Ethernet port to connect to the machine, rather than Wi-Fi.

 Changing Wi-Fi Networks